-Roy Takemoto serves as Executive Assistant to Mayor Harry Kim.
+Roy Takemoto was confirmed as Managing Director by the County Council in December 2019.
+Previously, he served as Executive Assistant to Mayor Harry Kim from 2016 up until his appointment and confirmation as managing director.
 He served with Mayor Kim during the Mayor’s two terms in 2000-2008, first as Deputy Planning Director and then as Executive Assistant.

 Roy worked as a private planning consultant prior to 2000 and after 2008.
 He has a bachelor’s degree in philosophy and environmental studies, a master’s degree in Urban and Regional Planning, and a law degree from the University of Hawai‘i.

 Roy was raised near Wahiawa on O‘ahu.
 In 1991, he quit his job working for a hotel developer, married a Hilo girl and moved to Hilo to be among his wife’s and mother’s families.
 He has a son who just graduated from college.
 Roy is a member of the Rotary Club of Hilo Bay, enjoys swimming, and is trying to learn tai chi.

 Duane Hosaka is a graduate of Aiea High School and received a Bachelor of Education degree from the University of Hawai`i at Manoa.
 He moved to Hawai‘i Island in 1985 and was Operations Manager for Liberty House.
 He joined the County in 1997 with the Department of Parks and Recreation, before transferring to Civil Defense in 2006, and served in various supervisory and administrative positions.
 Currently, Duane applies his years of administrative and supervisory experience to support the staff and projects at the Office of Housing and Community Development.

 April Surprenant – Acting Deputy Director